nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `AddCommand#execute()`, instead a `CommandException` will be thrown and no entity will be added.
 </div>

-The following sequence diagram shows how the delete operation works:
+The following sequence diagram shows how the add operation works:

 ![DeleteSequenceDiagram](images/AddSequenceDiagram.png)